HSAB theory: Kornblum's rule

-An application of HSAB theory is the so-called Kornblum's rule (after Nathan Kornblum) which states that in reactions with ambident nucleophiles (nucleophiles that can attack from two or more places), the more electronegative atom reacts when the reaction mechanism is SN1 and the less electronegative one in a SN2 reaction.
-This rule (established in 1954) predates HSAB theory but in HSAB terms its explanation is that in a SN1 reaction the carbocation (a hard acid) reacts with a hard base (high electronegativity) and that in a SN2 reaction tetravalent carbon (a soft acid) reacts with soft bases.
+HSAB theory is commonly, but misleadingly, applied to predict the reactions of ambident nucleophiles (nucleophiles that can attack from two or more places).
+In 1954, Nathan Kornblum et al proposed that the more electronegative atom reacts when the reaction mechanism is SN1 and the less electronegative one in a SN2 reaction.
+Kornblum's rule was later rationalized through HSAB theory, as follows: in a SN1 reaction the carbocation (a hard acid) reacts with a hard base (high electronegativity) and in a SN2 reaction tetravalent carbon (a soft acid) reacts with soft bases.